sapegin/washingcode-book/manuscript/160_Footer.md

 # Conclusion

-All the topics covered in this book, aren’t hard rules, but ideas for possible improvements.
+All the topics covered in this book aren’t hard rules, but ideas for possible improvements.
 When I say _avoid conditions, mutation, reassignments, or something else_, I don’t mean _never use them_, more like _there might be a better solution_.

-There are valid use cases for all programming techniques, maybe even `goto`, who knows.
-I’m probably too young to know.
+There are valid use cases for all programming techniques.
+Maybe even `goto`, who knows — I’m probably too young to know.
 The only certain thing is that the answer to any question about programming is: _it depends_.
-No matter how many likes this solution has on Stack Overflow, it may not be the best choice for your case.
+No matter how many likes this solution has on Stack Overflow, it may not be the best solution for your problem.

-So the goal of this book isn’t to teach you how to write good code, but to teach you to notice certain patterns, or code smells, that can _often_ (not _always_) be improved.
+So, the goal of this book isn’t to teach you how to write good code, but to help you to notice certain antipatterns, or code smells, that can _often_ (but not _always_) be improved, and give you the tools — techniques and patterns — to make those improvements.

-And remember: we write code for our colleagues and future us, so they can understand it.
+And remember: we write code for our colleagues and our future selves, so they can understand it.
 We should prioritize code readability and trust our gut feelings over whatever random people on the internet or linters tell us to do.

 Also remember this: _code is evil_.
-Our job isn’t writing code but solving our client’s problems, whether it’s our employer or ourselves.
+Our job isn’t writing code but solving our clients’ problems, whether it’s our employer or ourselves.
 Code is a by-product, a necessary evil.
-Don’t be too attached to your code: one day it’ll be rewritten or deleted, that’s why we call it _software_.
+Don’t be too attached to your code: one day it’ll be rewritten or deleted — that’s why we call it _software_.

 # Index of techniques and patterns

-Here’s a list of all techniques and patterns described in the book.
+Here’s a list of all the techniques and patterns described in the book:

 <!-- patterns:start -->